Story-Of-Alicia/alicia_modwork/theory/assets/pak.md

 PAKS codec uses little-endian byte sequence. <br>
 [@HSReina](https://github.com/hsreina) made tool for unpacking(available on their website), but it isn't open-source and doesn't say anything about codec of PAKS.

+## Devs
+You can use [C++ NPAK synchronous API](https://github.com/rgnter/alicia_modwork/blob/master/alicia_modder/source/main/tools/assets/assets.hpp) to write and read PAKs.
+It works, but is far from perfect.

 ## File Header
 This header contains information about PAK itself.